-Although Type A traumas are less visible to the human eye than other types of trauma, they always cause damage, particularly when there have been instances of childhood trauma.
+Although Type A traumas are less visible to the human eye than other types of trauma, they always cause damage, particularly when they occur during the childhood years.
 Early Type A trauma impacts the brain’s ability to develop a stable personality and the emotional ability to process events.
-This can trigger a host of problems, including fearful or aggressive behavior, ADHD, learning disabilities, attachment disorders, or physical development in the impacted child.
+The effects of trauma, include fearful or aggressive behavior, ADHD, learning disabilities, attachment disorders, or physical development in the impacted child.

 Types Of Trauma: Type B

 Type B trauma results from specific traumatic events, such as physical, sexual, or verbal abuse; war; bullying, assault; a car accident; or a near-death experience—both when they are experienced or witnessed.
-The difference between these two types of trauma is that Type B category events may not always result in trauma, depending on the strength of a person’s emotional and psychological development, particularly in early childhood.
-A person with a healthier environment in early childhood is much more likely to develop a capacity to handle negative events.
+The difference between these two categories of trauma is that Type B category events may not always result in trauma, depending on the strength of a person’s emotional and psychological development, particularly in early childhood.
+A person with a healthier environment in early childhood is much more likely to develop a capacity to handle traumatic events later in life.

 Type B trauma occurs when the emotion in response to an event is stronger than the person’s capacity to deal with it.
 In response to the overload, the brain will shut off certain parts of the brain in a desperate attempt to survive.
 This is where depression, post-traumatic stress disorders, dissociation, or addictions can develop.

 Studies show that around two-thirds of addicted adults had some type of childhood trauma.
 Addiction is often an attempt to self-medicate.
 For that reason, a teen going through a teen rehab treatment center program will very likely be led through trauma-informed care – a process of identifying events or situations that caused trauma.

 “An estimated 70 percent of adults in the United States have experienced a traumatic event at least once in their lives and up to 20 percent of these people go on to develop posttraumatic stress disorder, or PTSD.”